Geoffrey JW Kent, Founder and Co-Chairman, Abercrombie & Kent

-At the tender age of 16, he undertook an initial solitary exploration of the African continent that would in many ways define the course of his life.
+At the tender age of 16, the fearless Kent undertook an initial solitary exploration of the African continent that would in many ways define the course of his life.
 On this momentous two-month trek, he became the first individual to travel by motorbike the 5,000 often treacherous miles between Kenya and Cape Town, South Africa.

-After attending the Royal Military Academy at Sandhurst, he saw service in such far-flung countries as Bahrain, Aden, Oman, Yemen, Cyprus, Libya and Malta.
-After his last posting as Aide-de-Camp to General John Frost, of ‘A Bridge Too Far’ fame, his armed forces career was cut short as a result of hearing damage from years spent in heavy tanks.
+After attending the Royal Military Academy at Sandhurst, Kent saw service in such far-flung countries as Bahrain, Aden, Oman, Yemen, Cyprus, Libya and Malta.
+After his last posting as Aide-de-Camp to General John Frost, CB, DSO*, MC (of ‘A Bridge Too Far’ fame), his distinguished armed forces career was cut relatively short as a result of hearing damage from years spent in heavy tanks.

-While still serving in the British Army Geoffrey joined his parents in founding Abercrombie & Kent in Kenya.
-By 1967, the elder Kent retired and Geoffrey moved full bore into turning A&K into the internationally renowned luxury travel powerhouse it is today with 52 offices around the world and 2500 employees.
+During his time in the British Army Kent, together with his parents, founded Abercrombie & Kent in Kenya.
+Now he could return to Kenya and A&K on a full time basis.
+By 1967, the elder Kent retired and the younger son moved full bore into turning A&K into the internationally-renowned luxury travel powerhouse that it is today.

-The Kent formula of providing a “luxury cocoon” from which to explore the world has attracted more than 250,000 clients per year.
-A host of prominent personalities have travelled with A&K: Bill Gates, David Rockefeller, Ted Turner, Jeffrey Katzenberg, Henry Kissinger, Diane Sawyer, Katie Couric, pop singer ‘Sting’, Robert De Niro, Hugh Jackman, Ben Stiller, Jerry Seinfeld, Chris Rock, Cameron Diaz, Elle Macpherson, President Jimmy Carter and First Ladies Hillary Clinton and Laura Bush are among those who have journeyed to the most remote corners of the globe.
+The Kent formula of providing a “luxury cocoon” from which to explore the world attracts more than 250,000 clients a year.
+Robert De Niro, Kim Basinger, Henry Kissinger, Ted Turner, Jeffrey Katzenberg, Diane Sawyer, Katie Couric, Sting, Hugh Jackman, Ben Stiller, Elle Macpherson, Jerry Seinfeld, Cameron Diaz, Chris Rock, Bill Gates, former U.S. President Jimmy Carter, and former First Ladies Hillary Clinton and Laura Bush are among the literally thousands of well-known people who have journeyed to the wildest and most remote corners of the globe with A&K.